bagisto/bagisto/UPGRADE.md

 <a name="optimize-the-configuration-section"></a>
 #### Optimize the configuration section

-We are remove the `packages/Webkul/Core/src/Tree.php` file, and also remove the `CoreConfigField` trait file and its important method moved into `packages/Webkul/Core/src/SystemConfig/ItemField.php` because configuration items's, field `ItemField.php` file is responsible for each fields of configuration.
+We are removing the `packages/Webkul/Core/src/Tree.php` file and also removing the `CoreConfigField` trait from `CoreConfigRepository.php` file.
+Its important methods have been moved into `packages/Webkul/Core/src/SystemConfig/ItemField.php` because the `ItemField.php` file is responsible for each field of configuration items.

 ```diff
 -<?php